 Another subversion is the Gawain; when Lelouch jacked it, it was an Awesome, but Impractical KMF.
 It could fly, but a flaw in the hadron cannons left the beam unfocused, causing it to spew energy in a wide arc which could just as easily hit friend as well as foe.
 That problem was fixed, making the beams extremely deadly, but it was still outmatched in close combat.
 Its mass-production version, the Gareth, had the cannons moved it its hands.

 To a smaller extent, the Vincent: the Vincent Ward final version scraps the needle blazer weapon to ease production.
-Of course, no one can forget the Vincent's own Super Prototype, the Lancelot: the world's first seventh-generation KMF, later upgraded into the one-of-a-kind ninth-generation unholy terror known as the Lancelot Albion.
+Also Vincent's own Super Prototype, the Lancelot: the world's first seventh-generation KMF, later upgraded into the one-of-a-kind ninth-generation unholy terror known as the Lancelot Albion.

 One the opposite side of the coin, Guren Nishiki gets two successors: the limited-production Gekka and the mass-production Akatsuki (as well as Tohdoh's Zangetsu).
 Neither can hold a candle to the original, especially after it receives its own ninth-gen upgrade into the Guren SEITEN.